 Step 2: Complete Assessment, Online Orientation & Advisement

-- Plan to take assessments at least two days before you complete the orientation, since many courses require certain proficiency levels for Math, Reading and Writing.
+- Many courses require certain proficiency levels for Math, Reading and Writing.

-- You may bypass these assessments if you successfully completed any Math, Reading and Writing courses at another college, or have either AP or IB credit.
+- You may bypass the assessment process if you successfully completed any Math, Reading and Writing courses at another college, or have either AP or IB credit.
 Bring an unofficial copy of your transcripts to the Prerequisite Review Counter next to the Assessment Center for review.
-Pre-requisites for other courses may also be cleared there.
+Prerequisites for other courses may also be cleared there.

 - Students with transcripts from previous accredited secondary institutions must submit an Official Transcript to Admissions & Records for evaluation.